-Cecil Community College was founded in 1968 to meet the postsecondary and continuing education needs of Cecil County residents.
+Founded in 1968 to meet the postsecondary and continuing education needs of Cecil County residents, Cecil College is celebrating its 40th anniversary in 2008.
 The College is governed by a Board of Trustees appointed by the governor.
 The College's president, Dr. W. Stephen Pannill, reports directly to the Board of Trustees.
-He is the fourth president of Cecil Community College.
+He is the fourth president of Cecil College.

 The College is centrally located in Maryland's most northeastern county, just one half mile from Interstate 95.
-It is easily accessible from Philadelphia and Baltimore, as well as from Wilmington.
+It is easily accessible from Philadelphia and Baltimore, as well as from Wilmington, Del.

-Cecil Community College was the fastest growing community college in Maryland during academic years 2002 and 2003.
-With a diverse student population, the College enrolls approximately 1,800 credit students and 6,500 non-credit students.
-Cecil Community College offers associate degrees, certificate programs, and non-credit program areas.
+Cecil College has been one of the fastest growing community colleges in Maryland for several years.
+With a diverse student population, the College enrolls approximately 2,000 credit students and 6,500 non-credit students.
+Cecil College offers associate's degrees, certificate programs and non-credit classes.

-Classes at the College are taught by qualified faculty and can be taken in a traditional classroom or online.
+Classes at the College are taught by qualified faculty and can be taken in a traditional classroom setting or online.
 Many students choose programs that can transfer to four-year institutions.
+Accelerated Studies for the Adult Professional is designed for the working adult who wants to earn an undergraduate degree while continuing to work full or part time.

-The College offers associate degrees in elementary and secondary teacher education transfer programs.
+The College offers more than 80 associate's degree and certificate programs.
 In nursing, students can earn a certificate as a licensed practical nurse or a degree as a registered nurse and transfer to a four-year institution for a bachelor's degree.
-Business students can enroll in degree programs for accounting, marketing, or other subjects.
-In the arts and sciences, the options include biology, math, and physics.
-Through the Mid-Atlantic Transportation and

-Logistics Institute, students can earn an associate's degree in transportation and logistics.
-In technology, there are geographic information systems and wireless networking classes, as well as degree programs in computer information systems.
-In visual communications, students can earn degrees and certificates to pursue careers in fields such as photography, digital imaging, video technology, or graphic design.
-New in the spring of 2005, and a focal point of the Elkton Station facility, is the performing arts program.
-The program offers course work and degrees in the areas of dance, music and theatre to include performance ensembles.
+Business students can enroll in degree programs for accounting, management or other subjects.
+Through the Mid-Atlantic Transportation and Logistics Institute, students can receive an associate's degree in several areas, including flight training and transportation management.
+Computer information systems students can attain degrees and certificates in applications and programming, while communication arts and technology options consist of Web design and Web development.
+Visual communications degrees and certificates prepare students to pursue careers in fields such as photography, digital imaging, video production and graphic design.
+In the arts and sciences, the options include engineering, biology, chemistry, physics and several performing arts discipline tracks, including dance, music, music/guitar or theatre.
+Along with performing arts, the College's education degree programs are head-quartered at Elkton Station, which opened in 2005.

+Cecil College and the University of Maryland, Baltimore County have formed a collaboration in which UMBC will co-locate on Cecil's campuses and bring bachelor's programs to Cecil County by fall 2010.
+Cohesive courses of study are being established in which students engage in a "2 + 2" curriculum by taking their first two years of classes at Cecil College and the next two years at UMBC.

 Students can also opt to take non-credit courses to upgrade their job skills or expand their personal horizons.
-Certifications are available for various health care careers such as certified nursing assistant and medical assistant.
-Students can also become certified in billing and coding, phlebotomy, medical transcription and hospital unit clerk.
-In addition, students can earn computer certifications in a variety of areas, including A+, Web page design or Microsoft software.
-Personal enrichment classes encompass many topics, including creative arts, exercise and wellness, history and humanities, music, and adult basic education.
+Certifications are available for various health care careers such as certified medicine aide, certified nursing assistant, dental assistant, medical assistant, medical coder/biller, medical receptionist, medical transcriptionist and phlebotomist.
+In addition, students can earn computer certifications in a variety of areas, including A+ and Microsoft software; or business education and lifelong learning certificates in supervision, employee mentoring, customer service professional, and sales professional.

-Through its open admissions policy, Cecil Community College provides learning opportunities for all who have the desire and ability to benefit from its courses and programs, regardless of age, gender, race, ethnic origin, sexual orientation, handicap, or socioeconomic status.
+Through its open admissions policy, Cecil College provides learning opportunities for all who have the desire and ability to benefit from its courses and programs, regardless of age, gender, race, ethnic origin, sexual orientation, handicap, or socioeconomic status.